henry-luo/mark/README.md

 </script>
 ```

 *(Note: comparing to mark.js under the root directory, /dist/mark.js has bundled mark.convert.js and mark.selector.js and all dependencies with it, and is meant to run in browser.
-The entire script is about 12K after gzip.)*
+The entire script is about 12K after gzip.
+And if you need to support legacy browsers, like IE11, without proper ES6 support, you can link to /dist/mark.es5.js)*

 ## Documentation